asielen/D3_Reusable_Charts/pacing_chart/readme.md

 3. Tooltip number format (chart.formatterValueToolTip)
    - How the numbers are presented in the tool tip

-ALl three of these can be overwritten before rendering the chart.
+All three of these can be overwritten before rendering the chart.
 They each take a single parameter, a number to format and return a formatted string.